 What is real estate crowdfunding – people ask us frequently?
 Real estate crowdfunding follows the footsteps of other crowdfunding projects, where a group of investors combines their cash to fund a property in the hopes of earning future profit.
 Looking closely, you will feel crowdfunding for real estate has been around for centuries where neighbors, brothers & sisters, etc., have jointly bought the property.
 The same is true for organizations that have collectively purchased a building or land.
 So, how is real estate crowdfunding different from conventional methods of raising money?

-Real Estate Crowdfunding vs. Traditional Means of Financing Investment
+Real Estate Crowdfunding vs. Traditional Real Estate

 Unlike traditional property financing, real estate crowdfunding gives you the liberty to transact online and offers unmatched admittance to deal flow.
 Crowdfunding real estate investors can now check different investment options, protectively sign legal documents, and transfer money – all done online.
 They can even get access to their dashboard to see how each of their investments performs.